Citation, DOI, disclosures and article data

 History and etymology

 Buffalo species have a single contiguous pleural cavity containing both lungs.
-When hunting American buffalo, native American Indians would shoot a single arrow into the chest of the beast which "would probably cause both lungs to collapse, rendering the animal incapacitated" 5.
+When hunting American buffalo, Native Americans would shoot a single arrow into the chest of the beast which "would probably cause both lungs to collapse, rendering the animal incapacitated" 5.

 Sheep and mules have also been reported to have similar anatomy, and some horses may have ventral pleural fenestrations.